Norstone/norstone.github.io/_posts/2013-09-10-class-is-in-session---using-natural-stone-for-retaining-walls.md

 ---
-title: Class is in Session - Using Natural Stone for Retaining Walls
+title: Class is in Session – What is a Stone Veneer Retaining Wall?
 meta:
-  title: "Natural Stone Retaining Walls - Norstone Classroom Series"
+  title: "Class is in Session – What is a Stone Veneer Retaining Wall?"
   description: "Natural Stone Retaining Walls - Norstone Classroom Series Stacked Stone Retaining Walls Stone Veneer Retaining Walls"
 image:
   title: Post Image